CarlosTenorio/ng-docx/projects/ng-docx-sandbox/src/assets/docs/v2/what's next.md

 -   Copy paste on code blocks
 -   Multiple themes
--   Update to Angular 11 and 12
+-   Update to Angular 12
+-   On copy links(section), check what version is.
+-   Add page title on the tab